vavyen/powermonitor/README.md

 - raspberry pi zero w, or any raspi laying around on your bench...

 !!!WARNING!!!
 MAINS VOLTAGE IS DANGEROUS!
 DO YOUR OWN RESARCH BEFORE GOING FURTHER...
-HIRE A LICENSED ELECTRICIAN! insert here all the legal language, diclaimer, etc. I'm not liable for anything and everything YOU are doing!
+HIRE A LICENSED ELECTRICIAN! insert here all the legal language, disclaimer, etc. I'm not liable for anything and everything YOU are doing!

 - Din rail mount electric meter, e.g. DDS238-1, DDS6619, 02-553/DIG - Adeleq, 004670-Legrand, etc..
 Links for examples (non affiliate):
    - https://www.banggood.com/DDS238-1-230V-Rail-Type-Electronic-Type-Mini-Electricity-Meter-LCD-Display-p-1050470.html